Ben Hecht: Novelist and short-story writer

-Besides working as reporter in Chicago, "he also contributed to literary magazines including the Little Review.
-After World War I he was sent by the Chicago Daily News to Berlin to witness the revolutionary movements, which gave him the material for his first novel, Erik Dorn (1921). ...
-A daily column he wrote, 1001 Afternoons in Chicago, was later collected into a book, and brought Hecht fame".
-These works enhanced his reputation in the literary scene as a reporter, columnist, short story writer, and novelist.
+Besides working as reporter in Chicago, Hecht also contributed short stories to literary magazines, including his friend, Margaret C. Anderson's, Little Review.
+His reporting on revolutionary movements from Berlin after World War I, his first novel, Erik Dorn (1921) drawn from that experience, and his daily column 1001 Afternoons in Chicago, later collected into a book, enhanced his reputation in the literary scene.
 After leaving the News in 1923, he started his own newspaper, The Chicago Literary Times.

-According to biographer Eddy Applegate, "Hecht read voraciously the works of Gautier, Adelaide, Mallarmé, and Verlaine, and developed a style that was extraordinary and imaginative.
+According to biographer Eddy Applegate, "Hecht read voraciously the works of Gautier, Baudelaire, Mallarmé, and Verlaine, and developed a style that was extraordinary and imaginative.
 The use of metaphor, imagery, and vivid phrases made his writing distinct ... again and again Hecht showed an uncanny ability to picture the strange jumble of events in strokes as vivid and touching as the brushmarks of a novelist".

-"Ben Hecht was the enfant terrible of American letters in the first half of the twentieth century", wrote author Sanford Sternlicht.
+"Ben Hecht was the enfant terrible of American letters in the first half of the twentieth century", wrote author Sanford Sternlicht in 2004.
 "If Hecht was consistently opposed to anything, it was to censorship of literature, art, and film by either the government or self-appointed guardians of public morality".
 He adds, "Even though he never attended college, Hecht became a successful novelist, playwright, journalist, and screenwriter.
 His star has sunk below the horizon now, but in his own lifetime Hecht became one of the most famous American literary and entertainment figures".

 Eventually Hecht became associated with the writers Sherwood Anderson, Theodore Dreiser, Maxwell Bodenheim, Carl Sandburg, and Pascal Covici.
 He knew Margaret Anderson, and contributed to her Little Review, the magazine of the Chicago "literary renaissance", and to Smart Set.